jcsyme/sisepuede/docs/source/dimensions_of_analysis.rst

    :file: ./csvs/attribute_dim_strategy_id.csv
    :header-rows: 1

-Using the input data system, the ``SamplingUnits`` is instantiated for each variable or collection of variables (specified as a variable trajectory group) and infers whether or not a variable is an X or an L, then determines the implicit lever effect for each strategy since effects might vary by strategy.
+Using the input data system, the ``SamplingUnits`` is instantiated for each variable or collection of variables (specified as a variable trajectory group) and infers whether or not a variable is an X or an L--any variable that changes with strategies is determined to be an L--then determines the implicit lever effect for each strategy since effects might vary by strategy.

 .. note
    The baseline strategy is always entered as ``strategy_id = 0`` in the strategy attribute table.

 Designs and Lever Effects
 =========================